LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 .. note:: Object and data creation and destruction is very explicit in Sidre
           to allow maximum flexibility to compose complex operations from simpler ones.
-This should become apparent in the following examples.
+This should become apparent by reading the following examples.

 The code snippets shown and described here exist in the file ``axom/src/axom/sidre/examples/sidre_data_vs_metadata.cpp``, which can be built and run to experiment with if you wish.

 The starting point for the first three examples is a simple Sidre datastore group hierarchy in which the root group has two child groups named "A" and "B".